Indigenous Makers in Ontario: Local Small Businesses to Support now

 Little Current, Manitoulin Island, ON

 Founded in 2014 by friends Nishin Meawasige, Blair Hagman and Joet Dhatt, Manitoulin Brewing is a small craft brewery making waves across the world's largest freshwater island.
-With its brewing hub located in the town of Little Current on the island's north shore, Manitoulin Brewing produces a series of unique brews that combine local pride and its Indigenous roots into each pint, can and bottle.
+With its brewing hub located in the town of Little Current on Manitoulin Island's north shore, Manitoulin Brewing produces a series of unique brews that combine local pride with its Indigenous roots.